Qaisra Shahraz

 Qaisra Shahraz is a British-Pakistani novelist and scriptwriter.

 Shahraz is a Fellow of the Royal Society of Arts and a former director of Gatehouse Books, publishing books written by students for Skills of Life classes.
-She is a strong member of Pakistan community in UK.
+She is a member of the Pakistani community in the UK.
 She has hosted many workshops and training sessions on "Quality in Education" in Pakistan and India through the British Council.
 Her work is mostly focused on the diversity of mankind exploring aspects of racial, gender, and cultural divides.
 In 2016 she won the Lifetime Achiever Award at the National Diversity Awards held at Liverpool's Anglican Cathedral.

 Early life

 Qaisra Shahraz was born in Pakistan in 1958 and raised in England.
 She has lived in Manchester since nine.
 She obtained three degrees [BA honours in English literature classical civilization from The University of Manchester as well as two master's degree of Europe literature and scriptwriting for University of Salford.
 She is also a screenwriter}.
 She worked as an advisor for the University of Lancaster, as well as a college inspector and a journalist.
 She also obtained higher degree in Islamic studies in order to enhance her knowledge in cultural, religious and historical prospectives.